 Just looking at Rocky makes us happy.
 Add that to the love, affection and excitement he gives to us each day.

 Getting a dog will add more joy into your life.
 There’s nothing else quite like having a pup snuggle next to you on the couch, greet you ecstatically at the door, or look up at you endearingly.
 They’ll also add more laughter with their antics, such as trying to sneak off with a sock (Rocky’s favorite activity) or doing all the tricks to get a treat.

-Start breaking the twitch and exploring intentional living with my latest book on strategies for identifying the Twitch, minimizing distractions and doing more of what matters.
+Start breaking the twitch and exploring intentional living with my book on strategies for identifying the Twitch, minimizing distractions, and doing more of what matters.

 2 / Reassuring presence

-When we first got Rocky, I spent most of my days by myself working from home.
-During challenging political events and the cold winter, it was beneficial having a little pup around who needed my time and attention.
-It was nice not being alone in the house, and having an adorable presence to play with and break up the day.
-This is still the case with both Amy and I working from home now.
-These days, Rocky will just hang out with us in the office while we write, film and work.
+When we first got Rocky, Anthony spent most of the days by himself working from home.
+During challenging political events and the cold winter, it was beneficial having a little pup around who needed time and attention.
+It was better than being alone in the house, and great having an adorable presence to play with and break up the day.
+This is still the case with both of us working from home now.
+These days, Rocky will just hang out with either one of us while we write, film and work.

 3 / On schedule